bintu27/ReadmeSample/README.md

 # SwagLabAutomation

 ## About Project
-Purpose of this project is to automate web application "https://www.saucedemo.com/" using Selenium with Java as programming language and  BDD Cucumber framework.
+Purpose of this project is to automate web application "https://www.saucedemo.com/" using Selenium with Java as a programming language and BDD Cucumber framework.
 It generates an HTML report, using extend spark report.
+Screenshots for both passeda nd failed test cases are attached in report after each step.

-It is a maven project, meaning all the dependencies are in the pom.xml file, allowing anyone to easily clone the project on their local.
+It is a maven project, meaning all the dependencies are in the pom.xml file, allowing anyone to easily install the dependencies of the project on their local.
 It is a Page Object model framework, using Page Factory to make it simpler and easier to maintain.
 (Page factory instantiates an instance of the given class and sets a lazy proxy for each of the WebElement and List<WebElement> fields that have been declared).